How do I order instruments, music or CDs from you?

 Can you recommend a recorder teacher?

-Since I live in the most isolated city in the world (namely Perth, Western Australia), it is barely possible for me to recommend a teacher to you if you live in the Middle East (ie Adelaide, Darwin) or Far East (ie Melbourne, Sydney, Brisbane).
+Since I live in the most isolated city in the world (namely Perth, Western Australia), it is barely possible for me to recommend a teacher to you if you live in the Middle East (ie Adelaide, Darwin), Far East (ie Melbourne, Sydney, Brisbane) or the Deep South (ie Hobart).
 If you live on the other side of the globe, for example in Europe or the USA, you will find details of many tertiary institutions offering the recorder as a subject of study listed on the Study page.
 If you live on another planet, I can’t help you – yet.

 What recorder do you recommend I buy?